calebmkim/mysportsblog/content/blog/historical-nba.md

 That's pretty impressive.
 In my opinion, they're clearly better than both of the teams in the next tier.

 The reason I don't have them ahead of the Lakers is because I don't think the Raptors' 2nd best player (Pascal Siakam) was nearly as good as the Lakers' (Anthony Davis).
+So despite the fact that they probably accomplished more than the 2020 Lakers, the Lakers' roster (in particular their two stars) made it difficult me to put them over the Lakers.

 ### Tier 5: Honestly not that good for an NBA Champion